krempaskyk/edtech-plan-caroleng/README.md

 {Describe network and communication devices/infrastructure involved in your plan.}

-The computers need gigabit ethernet connectivity and the Android devices need wireless connectivity.
+The computers need gigabit ethernet connectivity and wireless connectivity.

+The Android devices need wireless connectivity.
+The phone should be unlocked because we do not need the phone to connect to the phone network.

+It is a requirement that the computer and the Android device must run on the same wifi network.
+So it is important that the school allows students to log on to the wifi network.

+Why bother with **ethernet**?
+Well, we seem to have bad Internet connection.
+When that happens, students can still be connected via ethernet and get other work done.

 ### Application